-The College has a very low level of commercial activities and the reduction of these has been factored into its budgets for 2021/22.
+The College has a very low level of commercial activities, and the plan is to slowly increase these and that is in the budgets for 2022/23.

-The College has accumulated reserves of £0.283 million (after pension fund deficit of £7.895 million) and cash balances of £1.585 million.
+The College has accumulated reserves of £3.575 million (after pension fund deficit of £4.606 million) and cash balances of £1.278 million.
 The College aims to make surpluses before FRS 102 S28 costs of at least 0.5% of income.

-The College's revenue reserves are now £3.127 million negative, entirely due to the £7.895 million pension deficit, a rise of £2.6 million in the year.
-Benchmarking work indicates that the discount rate and female life expectancy are very high in the valuation used, combined with the impact of COVID-19 this has pushed the deficit to the highest level ever.
-Despite this the formal scheme valuations have consistently shown the College's deficit close to £1 million and whilst this may worsen at the next valuation it is extremely unlikely to be greater than the College's revenue reserves.
+The College's revenue reserves are now £0.220 million, distorted by the £4.606 million pension deficit, a increase of £3.292 million in the year, after a rise of £2.6 million the year before.
 The College remains operationally solvent and anticipates no issues with continuing to successfully deliver education to its students.

-Tangible fixed asset additions during the year amounted to £685,000.
-The additions were primarily a new Access and CCTV system, replacing out of date and failing systems.
+Tangible fixed asset additions during the year amounted to £297,000.
+The additions were primarily a new boiler for the main building and IT equipment.

 The College places significant reliance on the education sector funding body for its principal funding source, largely from recurrent grants.
-In 2020/21 the funding body provided 95% of the College's total income.
+In 2021/22 the funding body provided 96% of the College's total income.

-The College recruited 1,794 students in the summer of 2020, slightly lower than predicted.
+The College recruited 1,659 students in the summer of 2021, slightly lower than predicted.
 This reflects the College's improved academic success rate as well as its emphasis on providing its students with the skills to succeed in life.
-Recruitment of students in 2021 is under target due to lower outreach activities that were possible in the pandemic conditions.
+Recruitment of students in 2022 is above target due to the improved reputation of the College and the outreach work carried out.